szq0214/FKD/README.md

 For `--softlabel_path`, simply use format as `./FKD_soft_label_500_crops_marginal_smoothing_k_5`.

-Multi-processing distributed training on single node with multiple GPUs:
+Multi-processing distributed training on a single node with multiple GPUs:

 ```
 python train_FKD.py \